 An EPIC Talk with KATE SIECK (RAND) & STEVEN GARCIA (TeamOne)

 The language of change is practically ubiquitous these days: from tech startups to legacy manufacturers and government agencies, organizations of every stripe want to innovate, grow, pivot, reorient, or disrupt.
-But although the language of change is varied, the burgeoning field of change management is dominated by simplistic models of how to lead it—and notably, who should lead it.
-As a result, these models often fail to deliver.
+But although the language of change is varied, the burgeoning field of change management is dominated by simplistic models of how to lead it—and surprisingly often, these models often fail to deliver.
 This is particularly true with efforts to change internal cultures and teams.

-In this talk we’ll explore how ethnographers can use common concepts from social theory to understand organizations more rigorously and act more effectively as "change agents."
-We will revisit several models of organizational change through the lens of agency: What kind of agency is implied by a particular kind of change?
+In this talk we’ll explore how concepts from social theory, with a particular focus on agency at individual and systemic levels, to understand organizations more rigorously.
+We will revisit models of organizational change through the lens of agency: What kind of agency is implied by a particular kind of change?
 What internal and external dynamics will this require and produce?
 What are the formal and hidden “rules” for engagement?
 What are the risks and rewards for beliefs and behaviors?
 What kinds of engagement are most effective for making change in those contexts?

 As organizations take on change management initiatives to improve diversity, agility, or bottom lines, ethnographers can be at the forefront of these efforts with richer, more dynamic models of agency, thereby improving the likelihood of success.